 Uses of logic gates :

 Digital systems are constructed using these logic gates.
-Using the various combinations of these logic gates, complex of complex circuit can be designed to perform different operations.
-We can combine unlimited number of logic gates in a single chip to perform such Complex operations.
+Using the various combinations of these logic gates, the complex of the complex circuit can be designed to perform different operations.
+We can combine an unlimited number of logic gates in a single chip to perform such Complex operations.